Pandemic-related budget cuts leave travelers with rough roads, outdated airports and fewer transit options

 Airports for Tampa, San Francisco, Austin, New York, and Raleigh and Durham, N.C., have postponed terminal renovations, expansions and other projects, the trade group said.

-Without expanding terminals that average 40 years old, industry officials say, already cramped security checkpoints and gate areas will feel more so as passengers return and try to social distance, airports council president Kevin Burke said.
+Without expanding terminals that average 40 years old, industry officials say, already cramped security checkpoints and gate areas will feel more so as passengers return and try to practice social distancing, Airports Council President Kevin Burke said.

 With air travel expected to be off for several years, he said, it’s uncertain when those expansions will happen.